 If you don't pay taxes, sometimes the IRS will summon you to a local office to confirm your information.
 You may be asked to bring your tax documentation and file a tax return in person.

-If you owe at least $51,000, the government won't issue you a passport or renew your passport.
+If you owe at least $59,000 (adjusted yearly for inflation), the government won't issue you a passport or renew your passport.

 In some cases, the IRS may transfer your account to a private collections company.
 While nobody likes dealing with government bureaucracy, collections companies are typically much more unpleasant to work with and use far more aggressive tactics to get you to pay up.